Where are you located?

 Do you offer delivery?

-Yes, we deliver in all MA state and also RI, CT, NH and ME.
+Yes, we deliver in RI, CT, NH, MA and ME.
 We charge a small fee to cover transportation expenses.
 Let us know where you live it and we can give you an estimate value.
 Remember this is a car distance delivery, no airplane shipping (not healthy for the puppies).

 What about genetic tests?